Steven11q/re-command/README.md

 This is by no means written well, and I hacked it together in a few hours because I wanted this functionality.

 TODO:
-I might in the future add functionality to automatically call Beets to organize the songs and update metadata.
 Add intergration with Lidarr/Navidrome or something so that this doesent have to get called with a chron job